loisglld/MacroScraper/README.md

 * Artist name
 * Album tracklist

 The project will download the music in yout Music folder.
 It will create a folder named MacroScrapper and then create a folder named after the artist's name.
-The folder will contain all the albums downloaded as zip files and the ``.csv`` and ``.txt`` files.
+The folder will contain all the albums downloaded as zip files, the ``.csv`` and ``.txt`` files.

 ### **Directory structure**